vperizes/vperizes/README.md

-- 👋 Hi, I’m @vperizes
+# Hi, I’m Victoria Perizes
+- 🎮 I made games for doctors and astronauts for over 5 years
-- 👀 I’m pursuing a career change from biomedical engineering to software development and I'm particularly interested in web development and graphics engineering
+- 👩🏼‍🎓 I’m pursuing a career change from biomedical engineering to software development
+- 👀 Interested in web development and graphics engineering
 - 📖 I’m currently studying data structures and algotirthms in python

 <!---